capsidjs/capsid/README.md

 $.cc('component-name', ComponentClass)
 ```

-By the above call, dom elements which have `class="component-name"` are automatically initialized by ComponentClass.
+By the above call, dom elements which have `class="component-name"` are automatically initialized with ComponentClass.

 ## What happens when a class-component is *initialized*

-The followings are exact steps when the class components are initialized.
+The followings are exact steps when a class-component is initialized.

 ```js
 const coelem = new ComponentClass(elem) // The constructor is called with the element.